 We all want to feel safe in our own homes, and we also want to protect our stockpiled reserves and equipment.

-Window security bars can increase your home security, providing a visual and physical deterrent to anyone whose even thinking about breaking into your home.
+Window security bars can increase your home security, providing a visual and physical deterrent to anyone who is even thinking about breaking into your home.

 Constructed out of steel or iron, they can withstand extreme pressure, making it almost impossible for anyone to force their way in without drawing attention to themselves.

-Window security bars not only protect your home against intruders but also safeguard your home’s inhabitants.
-They reduce the risk of accidents by making it impossible for children to fall out of the window and pets from using it as an escape route.
+Window security bars protect your home against intruders and safeguard your home’s inhabitants.
+They reduce the risk of accidents by making it impossible for children to fall out of the window and for pets to use it as an escape route.

 The Pros and Cons of Three Types of Window Security Bar

 In this article, we’ll look at the three main types of window security bars – permanent, hinged, and removable – and compare their effectiveness and suitability.

 Permanent burglar bars provide robust protection but are banned in some states because they can trap people inside the house as effectively as they keep intruders out.

 This is a safety hazard, preventing the inhabitants from escaping a fire or similar emergency.